tellor-io/snapshot-zodiac-module/docs/setup_guide.md

 ## Monitoring your module

 Because anyone can submit proposals to your module, it is strongly recommended to put in place monitoring practices.
-The Tellor Module relies on the oracle (e.g. Tellor) to provide the correct answer, so that no malicious transactions are executed.
+The Tellor Module relies on the Tellor oracle to provide the correct answer, so that no malicious transactions are executed.
 In the worst case, the avatar (e.g. the connected Gnosis Safe) can invalidate a submitted proposal.
 See the [README](../README.md) for more information on this.

 To make sure that all of the involved stakeholders can react in a timely manner, the events emitted by the module contract should be monitored.
 Each time a new proposal is submitted, the contract will emit a `ProposalQuestionCreated` event with the following parameters:
 ```
 event ProposalQuestionCreated(
-    bytes32 indexed questionId, // e.g. Tellor query id
+    bytes32 indexed questionId, // Tellor query id
-    string indexed proposalId // e.g. Snapshot proposal id
+    string indexed proposalId // Snapshot proposal id
 );
 ```